programistka/personal-website/content/blog/testing-stateful-functional-react-components-with-react-testing-library/index.md

 Because the enzyme API makes available a component's [state](https://airbnb.io/enzyme/docs/api/ReactWrapper/state.html) as well as the class methods of component (by accessing the [component's instance](https://airbnb.io/enzyme/docs/api/ReactWrapper/instance.html)), we are now able to test both those things.
 For example, looking at the test labelled `should check two out the three checklist items`, the `handleChange` method is triggered twice (which should happen when a user clicks two checklist items) and then the value of the state is checked to make sure it has updated appropriately.
 The problem with this test is that we aren't testing how this component is actually being used.
 The user doesn't care about the value of a component's internal state or if a function has been called.
 All a user cares about (in this case) is that they are able to click on two checklist items and that both those checklist items appear as checked to them.

 Enzyme's API doesn't allow for an element to be find by it's text, it only allows for elements to be selected based on a CSS selector, React component constructor, React component display name, or based on a component's props ([see here](https://airbnb.io/enzyme/docs/api/selector.html) for details on Enzyme selectors).
-Because Enzyme's API basically pushes you to test implementation details for a component, I prefer to stay away from Enzyme and instead use react-testing-library instead.
+Because Enzyme's API basically pushes you to test implementation details for a component, I prefer to stay away from Enzyme and instead use react-testing-library.

 ## Refactoring Class Components to Functional Components

-Another advantage of using react-testing-library and not testing for implementation details is that you can easily refactor your class component to a functional component without having the also refactor your tests.
-Think about it, if you're targeting class methods in your tests, those methods will no longer be available when it's being implemented within a functional component.
+Another advantage of using react-testing-library and not testing for implementation details is that you can easily refactor your class component to a function component without having the also refactor your tests.
+Think about it, if you're targeting class methods in your tests, those methods will no longer be available when it's being implemented within a function component.

 ## Demo Repository

-I've setup a demo repository, found here, that contains the above example with the checklist and I've also created another example for a component named `SelectTwo`, which is a list of items that only allows for 2 items to be selected at once.
+I've setup a demo repository, that contains the above example with the checklist and I've also created another example for a component named `SelectTwo`, which is a list of items that only allows for 2 items to be selected at once.

 <GithubButton link='https://github.com/robertcoopercode/testing-react-components-demo' text='View the repo'/>